Arashjs1993/Dilation-Erosion-CV/README.md

 Imports the dilation and erosion functions and reads the image from the "images" folder and using openCV ".cvtColor" method converts the image to a gray scale image using which we create a binary image for the subsequent operations for erosion and dilation.

 # read.py
-Simply contains a line that reads the image to be used for the erosion and the dilation.
+Simply contains a line that using the "imread" method of the openCV reads the image to be used for the erosion and the dilation.